aspose-total/Aspose.Total-Products/total/en/net/conversion/dot-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLSB via C# or Online App" h2="Convert DOT to XLSB via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert DOT to XLSB.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Words for .NET to export the DOT file to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, and convert documents in a variety of popular file formats.
+It provides a comprehensive set of features and capabilities, including the ability to export DOT to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLSB.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of popular file formats.
+It provides a comprehensive set of features and capabilities, including the ability to convert HTML to XLSB.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOT to XLSB  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+By using Aspose.Total for .NET, developers can easily convert DOT to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+It provides a comprehensive set of features and capabilities, including the ability to export DOT to HTML and convert HTML to XLSB.
+This makes it an ideal solution for developers who need to convert DOT to XLSB quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}